 - Reviewing documentation which may include invoices, terms and conditions and other contractual documents

 - Calculating your claim including a claim for interest

 - Agreeing with you a Letter of Claim

 - Communicating with the debtor and you if payment is made upon receipt of the Letter of Claim

 - In the event of non-payment, taking your instructions on whether to issue legal proceedings

 - Preparing to issue the proceedings including a Claim Form and Particulars of Claim

-- Entering a Default Judgment in the event that there is no Acknowledgement of Service or Defence filed
+- Entering a judgment in the event that there is no response to the claim initially or a Defence filed

 - In the event of a default judgment being obtained, writing to the debtor seeking payment

 - If payment is still not received, advising you as to the next steps to enforce the debt including additional costs